Instructional Design for Language Teachers

 Course aims and syllabus

-- to develop practical skills developing interactive online materials using a range of tools
+- to develop practical skills developing asynchronous interactive online materials using a range of tools

 - to be aware of key principles in multimedia design to inform how you develop online materials.